kubernetes/kops/docs/cli/kops_create_inventory.md

 ## kops create inventory

-Update inventory files to the specified destinations(Repository/FileDestination).
+Update inventory files to the specified destinations(Registry/File Destination).

 ### Synopsis

-Upload inventory files to specified destinations(Repository/FileDestination).
+Upload inventory files to specified destinations(Registry/FileDestination).

 Note:

   1. This command assumes Docker is installed and the user has the privileges to load and push images.
-  2. User is authenticated to the provided Docker repository.
+  2. User is authenticated to the provided Docker registry.

 ```
 kops create inventory